thomasmarsh/swift-conway-comonad/README.md

-# swift-conway-comonad
-Conway's game of life in Swift using Comonads and Representable Functors.
+# Conway's Game of Life with Comonads and Representable Functors
 This is based primarily on Chris Penner's [article](https://chrispenner.ca/posts/conways-game-of-life), in which he implements a similar solution in Haskell.
 There were a few things that were